-The Maryland Court of Special Appeals today considered the issue of the circumstances under which a landlord may be liable in dog bite injury claims.
+The Maryland Court of Special Appeals today considered the circumstances under which a landlord may be liable in dog bite injury claims.

 The court went through two leading Maryland dog bite cases involving dogs named Trouble and Rampage.
 I would think everyone would have notice of propensity with dogs with these names.
 When I’m nearing a pit bull named Rampage, I’m thinking it’s a matter of time before I feel the first bite.

-The Plaintiffs’ lawyers in this case were Ober, Kaler, Grimes, & Shriver, a firm that usually finds itself on the other side of the “v”.
-The defendants were represented by State Farm’s in-house counsel (Cliff Patterson, from H. Barritt Peterson, Jr. & Associates, who is a good lawyer.)
+The Plaintiffs’ lawyers, in this case, were Ober, Kaler, Grimes, & Shriver, a firm that usually finds itself on the other side of the “v”.
+State Farm’s in-house counsel (Cliff Patterson, from H. Barritt Peterson, Jr. & Associates, who is a good lawyer, represented the defendants.)

 You can probably guess why the Plaintiffs’ lawyers were focusing on the landlords.
 State Farm apparently had coverage for the landlords (a married couple); the tenants who were breeding the dogs filed for bankruptcy protection and their debt was discharged.

 There is also an interesting spoilation of evidence issue in this case.
 Normally, I try to break down cases of interest to Maryland personal injury lawyers, but the majority opinion is 41 pages.
 I will pretend that I will summarize it fully later in the week.
 In the meantime, you can read it here.